Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Travel through the Cotswolds, a quaint region of Gloucestershire celebrated for its hedgerows, sheep and storybook villages.
 It has often served as a backdrop for movies, such as Dr. Dolittle (1967) and the Harry Potter series.
 By the late Middle Ages, Cotswolds shepherds were tending some 500,000 sheep, Flemish weavers had helped develop a thriving wool industry, local merchants had amassed great wealth, and King Edward III had created The Order of the Golden Fleece.
 Fleece indeed had brought prosperity to the Cotswolds.
 Many a "wool church" was built at that time in thanksgiving for the region's good fortune.

-Travel to Stratford-upon-Avon, where you will be able to explore the hometown of the most famous playwright of the Western World.
+Your destination is the hometown of the most famous playwright of the Western World.

 Visit the main landmarks in Stratford-upon-Avon: Shakespeare's Birthplace, on Henley Street, and Anne Hathaway's Cottage, the romantic thatched-roof dwelling on the outskirts of town where Shakespeare courted Anne before their marriage in 1582.